mbkorkusuz/image_filter/README.md

 - Make sure you have the corresponding opencv libraries in your project.

     - For android copy the opencv library folder into source folder.
-    - For ios copy the opencv2.framework folder to ios folder
+    - For ios copy the opencv2.framework folder to ios folder.
+And add the opencv2.framework to your Xcode project.

 - Notice that AI process is actually simulation behavior to show the user.
 And for it is to be run correctly run the python script "edge_api.py" in the source folder

----